lu01ca/North-Italy-Electricity-Forecasting/README.md

 **Luca Iaria** — MSc in Statistics and Economics, University of Milano-Bicocca
 Supervisor: Prof. Matteo Pelagatti · Co-supervisor: Prof. Antonio Candelieri

+---

+## Disclaimer

+- **Thesis Context:** This repository contains a synthesized version of the application chapter of my Master's thesis.
+If you are interested in reading the full dissertation, please feel free to reach out to me.
+- **Dataset:** The electricity demand data is the property of [Terna S.p.A.](https://www.terna.it/) and is publicly available through their official Download Center.
+- **Responsibility:** I assume full responsibility for any errors, omissions, or inaccuracies present in this code and documentation.

+---